If this scheme pleases you, click here to download.

 should be able to:

 Outline features of a monopolistic competition.
-Describe price & output determination under monopolistic competition.
-Describe features of an oligopolistic market. |
+Describe price & output determination under monopolistic competition. |

 Exposition, discussion and sketching illustrative graphs.